watson-developer-cloud/swift-sdk/README.md

 Please be sure to include both `SpeechToTextV1.framework` and `Starscream.framework` in your application.
 Starscream is a recursive dependency that adds support for WebSockets sessions.

+Beginning with iOS 10+, any application that accesses the microphone must include the `NSMicrophoneUsageDescription` key in the app's `Info.plist` file.
+Otherwise, the app will crash.
+Find more information about this [here](https://forums.developer.apple.com/thread/61521).

 #### Recognition Request Settings

 The `RecognitionSettings` class is used to define the audio format and behavior of a recognition request.
 These settings are transmitted to the service when [initating a request](https://console.bluemix.net/docs/services/speech-to-text/websockets.html#WSstart).